 When is Christmas market in Berlin?
 November 25th 2019 - 31st December 2019

-When it comes to celebrating the festive season, Vienna whizzes ahead of the game with records of the first Christmas market being held way back in 1289!
+Vienna held the first Christmas market ever way back in 1289.
 Today, this spectacular city lights up with over 20 official Advent Markets to explore.
-The City Hall is the backdrop to the popular Viennese Christmas Market, a family favourite where kids can learn to make cookies and candles while parents listen to carols.
-Combine shopping with sightseeing at the Christmas Village Belvedere Palace, which is a haven for foodies and lovers of handcrafted decorations – so you’ll leave with a satisfied stomach and a little something for your stocking, too!
+The city hall is the backdrop to the popular Viennese Christmas Market, a family favourite where kids can learn to make cookies and candles while parents listen to carols.
+Combine shopping with sightseeing at the Christmas Village Belvedere Palace, which is a haven for foodies and lovers of handcrafted decorations – so you’ll leave with a satisfied stomach and a little something for your stocking too.

 You’re sure to find some Christmas sparkle in this spectacular city of light.
 No matter where you stay in Paris, you’ll never be too far from the twinkling lights of a Christmas market – or marché de noel, as the locals call it!
 Browse the delicate stalls and you’ll find tasty culinary delights among a fine array of arts, crafts, jewellery and festive decorations to compliment your tree.
 Spend an evening strolling through the huge Christmas Village on the square at La Defense and don’t miss the market lining the Avenue des Champs-Elysées, where Paris’s most stunning Christmas lights can be found.